Configuration

 modelBehaviour = "fix"

 The load reference can scale the load model behaviour to reach the given annual energy consumption (“energyConsumption”) or the foreseen active power (“power”).
+When using primary data for a load model, the load reference will be ignored.

 reference = "power"